usdoj-crt/beta-ada/_pages/_resources/protecting-rights-persons-hiv.md

 ---
-title: "Protecting the Rights of Persons Living with HIV/AIDS Fighting Discrimination"
+title: Protecting the Rights of Persons Living with HIV/AIDS Fighting Discrimination
-description: "A publication explaining the rights of persons with HIV/AIDS under the Americans with Disabilities Act (ADA), and the requirements of the ADA for employers, businesses and non-profit agencies that serve the public, and State and local governments to avoid discriminating against persons with HIV/AIDS"
+description: A publication explaining the rights of persons with HIV/AIDS under the Americans with Disabilities Act (ADA), and the requirements of the ADA for employers, businesses and non-profit agencies that serve the public, and State and local governments to avoid discriminating against persons with HIV/AIDS
 permalink: /resources/protecting-rights-persons-hiv/
+redirect_from:
+  - /hiv/ada_hiv_brochure.html
-lang: "en"
+lang: en
+print: true
 publish-date: 2015-09-01 00:00:00
 updated-date: 2020-02-28 00:00:00
-print: true
 related-content: true
 tags:
   - health care
-redirect_from:
-  - /hiv/ada_hiv_brochure.html
 ---
 {% asset project-images/ribbon.png alt="AIDS red ribbon" height="100" width="100" style="float:right" %}The Americans with Disabilities Act (ADA) guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, State and local government services, and telecommunications.
 People with HIV, both symptomatic and asymptomatic, are protected by the ADA.
 The ADA also protects persons who are discriminated against because they have a record of or are regarded as having HIV, or they have a known association or relationship with an individual who has HIV.